semilogoD/AI-Biotech-Internship/README.md

 - creating a function
 - Processing data sets using for loops

-#### Class 3b Assignment scriot shows:
+#### Class 3b Assignment script shows:
 - quality control and normalization of an array express dataset
 - filtering of low variance transcripts
 - using the phenotype information to define target groups

+#### class3c Assignment script shows:
+- Probe IDs to gene mapping
+- Differential Gene Expression Analysis
+-  Data Visualization